Who is Adam Schiff? What to know about the Democrat and his Twitter war with Trump

 Schiff's reaction to the FISA memo

-Schiff said Sunday he believed the White House may have been behind the memo in an attempt to interfere with the Russia probe.
+Schiff recently said he believed the White House may have been behind the memo in an attempt to interfere with the Russia probe.

 "I think it’s very possible his staff worked with the White House and coordinated the whole effort with the White House," Schiff said in an interview with ABC's "This Week."